jonathanulco/laurakalbag-dot-com/content/posts/accessibility-by-design/index.md

 Uniform texture is more important than the shapes of the individual characters in a typeface.
 Typography isn’t the same as logo design.
 When we look at the relationship between the letters, an even texture helps our eyes flow over the text, not getting caught up on unexpected spaces and distracting shapes.

-{{< figure caption="If you squint at the top paragraph, it has an even texture.
+{{< figure figcaption="If you squint at the top paragraph, it has an even texture.
 If you squint at the lower paragraph, it’s a much more blobby, uneven texture." >}}
   {{< img src="Accessibility-By-Design.077.jpg" alt="Paragraphs of uniform and uneven texture" >}}
 {{< /figure >}}